Course Descriptions: M.A./Ph.D. Program in Depth Psychology with Specialization in Somatic Studies

 Relational Embodiment DPS 851, 2 units

-This course has an experiential component in which students develop a subjective awareness of the body and a capacity to constantly monitor and interpret their own somatic responses to interpersonal situations.
+This course has an experiential component in which students develop a subjective awareness of the body and a capacity to monitor and interpret their own somatic responses to interpersonal situations.
 Students learn to listen with an awareness of fluctuations in somatic cues during the relational encounter, and explore concepts and skills related to nonverbal communication, intercorporeality, and somatic transference and counter-transference.